 Students must complete prerequisite discipline-bridging courses as required by the Mechatronics Engineering Admission Committee.
 These courses do not generate credits toward the completion of the MS degree.
 Students must file formal study plans upon the completion of 12 credits of approved graduate courses.
 The formal program of study must include a minimum of 30 credits including the completion of either a research thesis or design project.
-Both options require students to take four core courses (12 credits) with a minimum cumulative GPA of B (3.0).
-Both options also require students to take a minimum of 12 additional credits with at least three courses at the 600 level with a cumulative GPA of B. Three to nine credits of prerequisite discipline-bridging courses are also required depending on the student's background.
-Students must complete the degree requirements within five vears from the time of initial enrollment in the program.
+Both options require students to take a minimum of five core courses (15 credits) with a minimum cumulative GPA of B (3.0).
+Both options also require students to complete additional credits at the 500 and 600 levels with a minimum cumulative GPA of B. Students opting for the thesis option need to complete six credits of course work at the 600 level.
+Students opting for the design project option need to complete an additional nine credits of course work with six credits at the 600 level.
+Up to nine credits of prerequisite discipline-bridging courses may also be required depending on the student's background.
+Students must complete the degree requirements within five years from the time of initial enrollment in the program.
 A minimum cumulative grade point average of 3.0 is required for graduation.